eea/clms-hrsi-api-client-python/README.md

 # Python client for accessing the Copernicus Land Monitoring Service - High resolution Snow & Ice HTTP API

 Python client for accessing the Copernicus Land Monitoring Service HTTP API by means of REST calls.
-Currenty supported (on server side) are only Data from the [High Resolution Snow and Ice Monitoring (HR-S&I) ](https://land.copernicus.eu/pan-european/biophysical-parameters/high-resolution-snow-and-ice-monitoring).
+Currently supported (on server side) are only Data from the [High Resolution Snow and Ice Monitoring (HR-S&I) ](https://land.copernicus.eu/pan-european/biophysical-parameters/high-resolution-snow-and-ice-monitoring).

 The Pan-European ARLIE ice products by the CLMS are reachable through the Python client https://github.com/eea/clms-hrsi-api-client-python-arlie